Unsettling Femininity: Selections from the Frye Art Museum Collection

 September 21, 2019 – August 23, 2020

-The exhibition focuses primarily on portrayals of white women by German artists from the late nineteenth and early twentieth centuries.
-The depicted women—from biblical and mythological figures, celebrities and actresses, to members of the lower classes—assume specific postures, gestures, and expressions that highlight the performative nature of gender as specific sets of socially learned and patterned behaviors.
-Many of the works emphasize traits such as submissiveness, vulnerability, and sexual availability that corresponded to pervasive nineteenth-century cultural attitudes about what constitutes an ideal feminine nature and body.
-Others deliberately challenged more conservative Christian sensibilities prevalent in cities like Munich by creating confrontational images that eroticized female religious figures.
-Whether these images associated women with virtue and beauty or danger and sex, they re-inscribed moral boundaries that ultimately upheld the patriarchal status quo.
+The exhibition presents portrayals of mostly white women created during the late nineteenth and early twentieth centuries, primarily by German and Austrian artists.
+This selection reflects a particular area of interest for the Museum’s founders, Charles and Emma Frye, Seattleites of German descent, who assembled their art collection primarily between 1900 and 1925.
+The women—drawn from subjects encompassing biblical and mythological figures, celebrities and actresses, and rural peasants—assume specific postures, make particular gestures, and display certain expressions, wearing costumes and styles of dress that typify feminine stereotypes of the period.
+Many of the works emphasize traits such as submissiveness, vulnerability, and sexual availability that correspond to pervasive nineteenth-century cultural attitudes about the ideal feminine nature and body.
+Others were intended to challenge the increasingly conservative Christian sensibilities prevalent in Bavaria with confrontational images that eroticize female religious figures.
+From a present-day perspective, these attributes highlight the performative nature of gender as specific sets of socially patterned behaviors informed by race and class.
+Whether these images associated women with virtue and beauty or danger and sex, they reinscribed moral boundaries that ultimately upheld the patriarchal status quo.

 Organized around four primary themes—judgement, morality, performance, and artifice—the exhibition asks viewers to reconsider the very act of looking in all its positive and negative connotations.
 In doing so, it offers an invitation to unsettle and unpack these enduring, and often unquestioned, notions of femininity.